quantu-mc/quantu-mc/README.md

 ## About

-Recognising my [character strengths](bookoflife.md) and allowing them to guide my life results in a sense of happiness and meaning.
+Recognising my [character strengths](bookoflife.md##character-strengths) and [personality type](bookoflife.md#personality-type) and allowing them to guide my life results in a sense of happiness and meaning.

 ## Directory